dmcghan/intro-to-javascript/1-javascript-basics.md

 3. Using the console, type and execute code that invokes the `sayHello` function while passing it the `person` variable.

+4. If time permits, consider making the following enhancements:

+    * Add a new function named `sayHello2` that accepts an array of people and loops over them to say hello to each one.
+    * Update `sayHello2` so that if a person's first or last name is an empty string (`''`), `null`, or `undefined`, it does not say hello.

 ## Summary

 This completes Module 1.
-At this point, you should feel comfortable working with some of the core constructs of JavaScript and browser's console.
-[Click here](2-create-an-app-from-a-spreadsheet.md) to navigate to Module 2.
+At this point, you should be getting comfortable working with the console and some of JavaScript's core concepts.
+[Click here](2-adding-javascript-to-apex-apps.md) to navigate to Module 2.